awsdocs/amazon-connect-admin-guide/doc_source/set-up-recordings.md

 1. Set up a queue that will be used for making outbound calls\.
 In the **Outbound whisper flow** box, choose the contact flow that has **Set recording behavior** in it\.

-To learn what permissions managers need, and how they can monitor live conversations and review recordings of past conversations, see [Monitor Live Conversations](monitor-conversations.md) and [Review Recorded Conversations](review-recorded-conversations.md)\.
+To learn what permissions managers need, and how they can monitor live conversations and review recordings of past conversations, see [Monitor live conversations](monitor-conversations.md) and [Review recorded conversations](review-recorded-conversations.md)\.

-## When Are Recordings Available?<a name="when-are-recordings-available"></a>
+## When are recordings available?<a name="when-are-recordings-available"></a>

 When call recording is enabled, the recording is placed in your S3 bucket shortly after the contact is disconnected\.
 Then you can [review the recording](review-recorded-conversations.md)\.